January 28, 2009

 There was a regular at the bar who had known Nancy since about 2002.
 She had told the man that she had two sons, and that one of them had “issues” of some kind, but that he was smart — she said she decided to move him to college courses because he was “brilliant” — and he enjoyed fixing computers.

 One night at the bar, Nancy’s friend mentioned that he was a Mac user, but found that he wanted to be able to run some Windows programs on his machine when he needed to.
 He knew it was possible to do that, but he couldn’t figure it out.
 Nancy said don’t worry: her son can do it.

 Not long after, Nancy was pulling up outside her friend’s house, with her nervous-looking son in the passenger seat.
 The man greeted them at the door, and shook the meek 16-year-old’s hand.
 Then Nancy’s son took the computer into another room, while Nancy stayed behind and chatted with her friend.
-She casually mentioned that she was actually considering moving out of Newtown in a couple years, when the real estate market brought 36 Yogananda’s mortgage back above water.
+She casually mentioned that she was actually considering moving out of Newtown in a couple years, once the real estate market brought 36 Yogananda’s mortgage back above water.
 Maybe to Seattle.
 She said there was a special school there that would be good for her son.
 He was trying to overcome his fears, and she wanted to help; she said that during the drive over, he had “contemplated whether to shake hands or not.”
 At least on this particular day, when the moment came, he was able to do it.